 In reviewing this suggested approach to incorporating the AoC commitments in the bylaws, the community should consider the degree to which it finds the suggestions implementable and reasonable.
 The concepts outlined through these changes, rather than the specific drafting quality or precision, are the points to consider at this stage in the CCWG’s work.

 6.7.1 Preserving ICANN Commitments from the AoC

-Note: The interaction between this drafting and the work done by Work Party 2 on the “Fundamental Commitments and Core Values” has not yet seen reconciliation done.
-This is something the CCWG will need to discuss.